Marlay History, Family Crest & Coats of Arms

 The surname Marlay was first found in Cheshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Marlay family

-Another 189 words (14 lines of text) covering the years 1132, 1409, and 1564 are included under the topic Early Marlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Marlay research.
+Another 128 words (9 lines of text) covering the years 1132, 1409, and 1564 are included under the topic Early Marlay History in all our PDF Extended History products and printed products wherever possible.

 Marlay Spelling Variations

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Marley, Marlay, Marly, Maroley and others.